rokj/stree-web/README.md

-# Stree web - simple S3 client
+# Stree web - simple S3 browser client
-Stree web client is simple web client for file management on S3 endpoints, such as Amazon S3, Ceph, Minio, ...
+Stree web client is simple web/browser client for file management on S3 endpoints, such as Amazon S3, Ceph, Minio, ...

 Currently it only supports:
 - [x] upload single file